Heroes-Academy/heroes-academy.github.io/index.md

 # Welcome

-[HEROES Academy](http://heroesgifted.org) is an organization dedicated to enrichment the minds of advanced students.
+[HEROES Academy](http://heroesgifted.org) is an organization dedicated to enriching the minds of advanced students.

 This Github page is intended to supplement the courses being offered.